John 20:15: Analysis

 The mention of the gardener is also perhaps linked to a Jewish story from the period which attempted to discredit the resurrection.
 One version of this story supposes that a gardener named Judas was worried that the crowds coming to see Jesus would trample his cabbages and he thus moved Jesus' body to another tomb.
 When Mary and others found the tomb empty, the resurrection myth was born.
 Von Campenhausen thus argues that the author of John added the mention of the gardener to try and counter this story.
-Schnackenberg thinks it is also possible that the Jewish story originated from this mention of a gardener.
+Rudolf Schnackenburg suggests that it is also possible that the Jewish story originated from this mention of a gardener.

-Hoskyns and Lightfoot both support the idea that Jesus as a gardener is a metaphor relating to the Garden of Eden.
+Edwyn Hoskyns and Joseph Barber Lightfoot both support the idea that Jesus as a gardener is a metaphor relating to the Garden of Eden.

 That Mary easily mistakes Jesus for a common labourer adds detail to why she has failed to recognize him.
 It seems to contradict the notion that Jesus' body was horribly mangled by the crucifixion.
-It also seems at odds with Kastner's view that Jesus was nude at the time of his resurrection as gardeners at the time would normally have been clothed.
+It also seems at odds with Kastner's view that Jesus was nude at the time of his resurrection, as gardeners at the time would normally have been clothed.

 Mary does not tell the supposed gardener of whom she is speaking, also seen as evidence of her single-mindedness.
 Jesus seems to encourage this confusion by addressing her as woman and asking questions to which he already knows the answer.
 Why he does this is still something of a mystery, though some ideas have been proposed.
 The suspense of Mary interacting with Jesus while not knowing his true identity does add considerable extra drama to the scene.
 The trope of a returning hero being unrecognized or in disguise dates at least to Homer's The Odyssey and was common in Greco-Roman literature for many centuries.
 Martin Dibelius links it to the many stories of the Greco-Roman gods walking among men and then suddenly revealing their divine nature.
-André Feuillet sees echoes of the Song of Sol in this passage.
+André Feuillet sees echoes of the Song of Solomon in this passage.